 A Residential (Low Rise) Sheet Metal Installer installs residential air-handling and ventilation systems in low-rise (four storeys or fewer) residential buildings that do not have common conditioned areas.
 The work is done in self/contained, singlefamily dwellings such as detached, semi-detached and town and linked homes that have a wood frame construction.
 Specifically, a Residential (Low Rise) Sheet Metal Installer:

 An apprenticeship training program consists of on-the-job and in-school training.
-The program duration set in regulations for the trade of Residential (Low Rise) Sheet Metal Installer is 4,500 hours (approximately two and a half years) consisting of 4,140 hours of on-the-job work experience and 360 hours of inschool training.
+The Registrar of Skilled Trades Ontario, under the authority of section 14 of the Building Opportunities in the Skilled Trades Act, 2021, has set the hours of apprenticeship training for the trade Residential (Low Rise) Sheet Metal Installer at 4,500 (approximately two and a half years), which consists of 4,140 hours on the job work experience and 360 hours of in-school training.
+These hours are consistent with apprentice training hours previously set out in regulation under the Trades Qualification and Apprenticeship Act, R.S.O 1990.

 An apprenticeship involves practical training provided on-the-job by a skilled worker, or trainer.
 The skills or competencies to be developed are set out by the trade’s Apprenticeship Training Standard and are recognized by the industry as being essential to the practice of the trade.